liliyabozhanina/Web-Technologies/ChatApp/client/src/README.md

-This is a chat project
+This is a chat project.

 How to run project: